The Belkin Tales: The Station Master

-Some time after the narrator's first visit, a dashing hussar Captain (ninth rank) comes to the posting station, and like many other visitors, has to wait until new horses could be prepared.
-The hussar, called Minsky, is initially enraged that someone of his rank would be forced to wait by a fourteenth-grade civil servant, and the station master calls Dunya in to calm him.
+Some time after the narrator's first visit, a dashing hussar captain (ninth rank) called Minsky comes to the posting station, and like many other visitors, has to wait until new horses could be prepared.
+The hussar is initially enraged that someone of his rank would be forced to wait by a fourteenth-grade civil servant, and the station master calls Dunya in to calm him.
 Dunya begins to talk to Minsky, and just like the narrator, he takes a great liking to her and forgets his annoyance at being forced to stay at the station.
 Soon after, however, he falls gravely ill and remains at the station for several days, during which time Dunya cares for him day and night.
 When he gets better, as a token of gratitude he offers to take Dunya on a ride across the village in his fancy carriage.
 Dunya hesitates, but her father tells her that she may go, and she gets in the carriage.
 Minsky, his illness feigned, then proceeds to kidnap Dunya, who is never seen by her father again, even though he tracks Minsky down in Saint Petersburg.
 The station master is unsuccessful in his attempts to see Dunya (now going by her full name Avdotya), and he returns bitterly to his nearly defunct posting station.

 Several years after hearing the old station master's story, the narrator returns to the remote village once again.
 The town has now been off the imperial road for several years, and upon visiting the old station master's house, the narrator learns that he has died, most likely from alcoholism.
 The family who now lives in the house offer to have one of their children show the narrator to the old post master's grave.
 The narrator remarks that the graveyard is the most desolate place he has ever seen, and feels that he has wasted his time and money in visiting the village yet again.
 Shortly after, the child who brought the narrator to the graveyard tells the narrator that not long before he arrived, a woman came to the village in a fancy carriage with several children, a governess, footmen, and wearing an expensive dress.
 She also asked to see the postmaster's grave, but said that she knew the way to the graveyard and did not need to be shown.
 The child continues by saying that the woman bowed down on the station master's grave and wept.
 Realizing that Dunya returned to her father's grave and has not been abandoned by Minsky as her father feared, the narrator feels at peace, and no longer thinks that the trip was wasted.